 You can receive medical attention at any medical facility; however, certain facilities have specially trained staff to help survivors of sexual assault and/or have the ability to offer a sexual assault forensic exam (SAFE).
 Medical exams can also address other physical needs or trauma and assess for sexually transmitted infections or pregnancy.

-The following location has sexual assault nurse examiners (SANE) available 24/7: Methodist Specialty Hospital Forensic Nursing Service 8026 Floyd Curl Drive, San Antonio, Texas (210) 575-1590
+The following location has a sexual assault nurse examiners (SANE): Methodist Specialty Hospital Forensic Nursing Services 8026 Floyd Curl Drive, San Antonio, TX 78229 (210) 575-8343

 Preservation of Evidence